pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 Who is involved, their identity, background, and role?

-Why this matters, the core purpose, value, and driving forces?
+Why this matters, the motivation, value, and driving forces?

 How it works, the methods, steps, processes, strategy, and approach?